cgruns4/bikesharing/README.md

 # BIKESHARING

 ## Project Overview
-The purpose of this projecct is.....
+The purpose of this project is to provide a bike trip analysis on data from NYC for for potential investors to determine whter or not they would like to replicate the program in Des Moines.

 [link to NYC Citibike Analysis Story Tableau Story](https://public.tableau.com/profile/christopher.grunsfeld#!/vizhome/NYCCitibikeanalysis_16213006277470/NYCCitibikeAnalysisStory)

-Subsequently, after building many more relational databases, I was able to get to the analysis at hand.

-## Statistical Analysis of NYC Bikesharing Data:
+## Statistical Findings of NYC Bikesharing Data:
-- U
-- T
-- I
+- Males are more likely to utilize the bikesharing program
+- The most popular times to start & stop rentals are during the morning and evening commutes to/from work.
+- The popularity of the bikesharing service was more pronounced in the areas of corporate offices.